prasisiri/wiremock-transformer/simplified-README.md

 2. **Deployment**
    - Uses Red Hat UBI 8 OpenJDK 11 container (registry.access.redhat.com/ubi8/openjdk-11)
-   - Uses a Red Hat UBI 8 Minimal init container to copy JAR files
+   - Uses a Red Hat UBI 8 standard container for init container (has tar installed)
    - Mounts the ConfigMap as a volume for stub mappings
    - Runs WireMock with your custom transformer